staceygillespie/DreamBig/content/dreambox.md

 #### _The_ [_DreamBox_](https://www.createroom.com/?srrf=HbnB5) _is an all-in-one cabinet that closes completely to hide away all of my tools and projects and opens into a full studio craft room complete with a table and overhead light!_

+Learn more about the the Valentine's Day sale [here](https://www.dreambigwithstacey.com/current-deals/).

 ##### Get a **$100 discount** off a DreamBox by using my code:<b> <span style="color:#bf6667;font-size:large;">**STACEY100**</span>

 ##### Get a **$75 discount** off a Sew Station by using my code:<b> <span style="color:#bf6667;font-size:large;">**STACEY75**</span>